oroinc/documentation/bundles/platform/SearchBundle/orm-search-engine.rst

 ``Oro/Bundle/SearchBundle/Resources/config/oro/search_engine/orm.yml``
 and does not require any additional engine parameters.

-ORM search engine has a straightforward implementation - it simply stores index data in appropriate tables: separate tables for ``text``, ``datetime``, ``decimal`` and ``integer`` value, and another table to store general information.
+ORM search engine has a straightforward implementation - it stores index data in appropriate tables: separate tables for ``text``, ``datetime``, ``decimal`` and ``integer`` value, and another table to store general information.
 The table that stores text data has ``fulltext`` index.

 .. code-block:: none

     services:
         oro_search.search.engine: